renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## binarySource

 Set this to `global` if you wish Renovate to use globally-installed binaries (`npm`, `yarn`, etc) instead of using its bundled versions.
-Set this to `docker` instead to use docker-based binaries.
+Set this to `docker` instead to use Docker-based binaries.

 ## cacheDir